python/cpython/Doc/library/typing.rst

 :class:`str` and the return type :class:`str`.
 Subtypes are accepted as arguments.

-New features have been added to the typing module in each version of Python.
+New features are frequently added to the ``typing`` module.
 The `typing_extensions <https://pypi.org/project/typing-extensions/>`_ package
-provides backports of new ``typing`` features to older versions of Python.
+provides backports of these new features to older versions of Python.

 .. _relevant-peps: